waxctech/waxctech.github.io/docs/src/DEV-Git.md

 - perform code review by reviewer
 - use `squash and merged` to merge changes from remote/feature to remote/develop
 - update remote/develop to local/develop
-- on gitflow, `Finish Feature`: delete feature branch
-- push from local/develop to remote/develop
+- on gitflow, `Finish Feature`: delete feature branch, auto push from local/develop to remote/develop
 - resolved gh issue would be moved to done column by automation
 > for `Start Release`, repeat the same flow for `release-v0.1.0` but only hotfix is allowed for merging changes from develop should be blocked